upendrabhattarai/test/docs/index.md

 ## RNAseq

+Use this common library path to perform your analysis: `.libPaths("/n/app/bcbio/R4.3.1_rnaseq")`.
 * Follow the previous step to set up the [base](#general-project) project
 * Follow this instruction https://bcbio.github.io/bcbioR/#set-rnaseq-report-folder to start your **RNAseq** analysis

 ## scRNAseq

-Please, change to this common library path to perform you  analysis: `.libPaths("/n/app/bcbio/R4.3.1_singlecell")`.
+Please, change to this common library path to perform your analysis: `.libPaths("/n/app/bcbio/R4.3.1_singlecell")`.

 ## ChipSeq

-Please, change to this common library path to perform you  analysis: `.libPaths("/n/app/bcbio/R4.3.1_chipseq")`.
+Please, change to this common library path to perform your analysis: `.libPaths("/n/app/bcbio/R4.3.1_chipseq")`.

 # bcbioR supported templates